Princeton-Cybbs/Asare-Ansah-Prince/README.md

 * Restrict VNC
 * Use strong password

-## **Vulnerability Scanning** ##
+## Vulnerability Scanning
-## Vulnerability Scanning with Metasploit Auxiliary Module: Focusing on MySQL, VNC, RDP, and SMB
+Vulnerability Scanning with Metasploit Auxiliary Module: Focusing on MySQL, VNC, RDP, and SMB.

+## Metasploit
-**Metasploit** is a powerful penetration testing framework that can be used to identify and exploit vulnerabilities in various services and applications.
+A powerful penetration testing framework that can be used to identify and exploit vulnerabilities in various services and applications.
 When assessing the security of a network, it's essential to conduct vulnerability scanning to identify potential weaknesses that could be exploited by malicious actors.

 ### MySQL Vulnerability Scanning